Fundraising for systemic change through movement building.

 Our Community Funds

-We currently host five Community Funds at Seeding Justice, and are able to host these Funds thanks to the generosity of our donors.
+We currently host six Community Funds at Seeding Justice, and are able to host these Funds thanks to the generosity of our donors.
 Every gift made goes directly to the community.
 We invite you to help keep Seeding Justice strong for years to come by making a separate donation to Seeding Justice.

 Addiction Recovery Assistance Fund